Hatteras Venture Partners

 Series A in 2023

-Aer Therapeutics is a clinical-stage biopharmaceutical company dedicated to developing innovative treatments for lung diseases characterized by excess mucus and mucus plugs.
-The company targets respiratory conditions with significant unmet medical needs, including chronic obstructive pulmonary disease (COPD), cystic fibrosis, and asthma.
-By focusing on these conditions, Aer Therapeutics aims to advance the treatment landscape for mucus-mediated lung diseases, ultimately improving patient outcomes and quality of life.
+Aer Therapeutics is a biopharmaceutical company focused on developing innovative treatments for lung diseases characterized by excess mucus and mucus plugs, including chronic obstructive pulmonary disease (COPD), cystic fibrosis, and asthma.
+The company aims to address significant unmet needs in these respiratory conditions by advancing the treatment paradigm for mucus-mediated lung diseases.

 Mercy BioAnalytics